nselem/corason/README.md

 `$ pwd`
 **/usr/src/CORASON** is fixed at the docker images, you should always use this name.

 ### 2.3 Run CORASON inside your docker

 `$ corason.pl -q yourquery.query -rast_ids yourRAST.Ids -s yourspecial_org`
 once you finished all your queries exit the container
 `$ exit`

+### 2.3.1 Run CORASON image on exec mode
+You can also run corason from the beggining of the image without the interactive terminal.
+The next line is equivalent to steps 2.2 (Run your docker nselem/evodivmet image) and 2.3 (2.3 Run CORASON inside your docker)

+`docker run nselem/evodivmet -v /mypath/mydir:/usr/src/CORASON /root/EvoDivMet/CORASON/SSHcorason.pl  yourquery.query yourRAST.Ids yourspecial_org`

 ### 2.4 Read your results !
 Outputs will be on the new folder /mypath/mydir/query
 - query.svg  SVG file with clusters similar to you query sorted phylogenetically